-Concrete Showers You’ll Want to Sing InDiscover the possibilities of using concrete for shower walls
+Concrete Showers You’ll Want to Sing InDiscover the possibilities of using concrete for shower floors and walls

 Multicolored Wall Mural

 This concrete shower wall doubles as a work of art.
 It was resurfaced with a trowel-applied microtopping and then tinted with chemical stains to create a colorful mosaic.

 A concrete wall and floor overlay was hand applied right over this old tile shower to give it a completely grout-free decorative surface.
 The overlay, which is stained to look like travertine, was also applied to the tub surround and bathroom floor to tie the look together.